sagemathinc/cowasm/README.md

 49999995000000 1.0109999179840088
 ```

-Next try out JPython which is a Javascript-based JIT Python interpreter:
+Also try out JPython which is a Javascript\-based JIT Python interpreter:

 ```sh
 wstein@max % cd ../..
 wstein@max % bin/jpython